Many Singaporeans think retirement is far away, so they only care about building wealth and not so much about taking a distribution.

-I created a high level action script for the people that DIY, to plan how much they can spend the next year, and do this exercise on an annual basis.
-It provides majority of the things to think about.
+I created a high-level action script for the people that DIY, to plan how much they can spend the next year, and do this exercise on an annual basis.
+It provides the majority of the things to think about.

 Annuities and Retirement

-- 03:58 – The three legged stool of retirement planning have become inadequate.
-Must shift the thinking to a pyramid of Social security, then 401k, then liquidating real estate, follow by part time work and lastly income producing asset
+- 03:58 – The three-legged stool of retirement planning have become inadequate.
+Must shift the thinking to a pyramid of Social security, then 401k, then liquidating real estate, followed by part-time work and lastly income-producing asset

 - 08:30 – When you retire and when you start collecting your benefits are essentially 2 separate things